Ikea Ibérica fined by Spanish DPA

 How can you become GDPR cookie compliant?

-You may use services, plugins or platforms on your website for website traffic analysis, for retargeting or other.
+You may use services, plugins or platforms on your website for website traffic analysis, for retargeting or other purposes.
 In most cases, these ‘free’ services place tracking cookies in your users’ browser to track their behavior across the internet for marketing purposes.

 When you use these third-party cookies (e.g. Google Analytics, Facebook Pixel, Sleeknote etc.) you are the data controller and thereby responsible for collecting and storing your users’ valid consent to cookies.